File: c:/ddc/Angel/BestIntentions/PublicEducation.html

 Here a simplified characterization of IQ-intelligence: it stands for the ability to deal with symbolic information, the ability to survive in New York City, the ability to do research that can culminate in a Nobel prize.

 Different clusters having different IQ-bell-curves need not worry us.
-The people in a cluster had their genes over time optimized for dealing with the challenges of their geographic region, which can be substantially different from symbolic information processing.
+The ancestors of the people in a cluster had their genes over time optimized for dealing with the challenges of their geographic region, which can be substantially different from symbolic information processing.
 And more significantly: success in society (or happiness) depends on many other skills than raw IQ-intelligence.